ArloSoftware/arlowp-plugin/readme.txt

 = Once Activated =

-1. Go to your pages, Arlo will create 4 pages for you (Events, Upcoming events, Venues, Presenters), publish them if you want to use all the plugin's features.
+1. Go to your pages, Arlo will create several pages for you (Events, Upcoming Events, Event search, Schedule, Online Activities, Venues, Presenters).
+They will be automatically published so you can benefit from all the plugin's features.
 2. Visit 'Settings > Arlo' and add your Arlo platform name (for testing purpose you can use the 'demo-au' as a platform name)
 3. In 'Settings > Arlo', setup your post type pages (the previously created ones) and
 4. In 'Settings > Arlo', save the settings